hapijs/boom/README.md

 ## 5xx Errors

 All 5xx errors hide your message from the end user.
-Your message is what is output in the server log.
+Your message is recorded in the server log.

 ###Boom.notImplemented
 example payload for `Boom.notImplemented('your message');`